Grapefruit Creme Brulee

 - 1/2 cup sugar

 - 4 cups heavy cream

-- 1 vanilla bean or 1 tblsp vanilla extract
+- 1 vanilla bean or 1 tbsp vanilla extract

 - 1 drop of lemon/grapefruit flavored oil or 1 tsp of lemon/grapefruit zest

-- 8-10 tsp or tblsp sugar depends on the kind of ramekins used
+- 8-10 tsp sugar depends on the kind of ramekins used

 - 1/2 cup berries strawberry, blueberry, raspberry

-- Meanwhile, in a large bowl whisk together the egg yolks and sugar.
+Meanwhile, in a large bowl whisk together 6 egg yolks and 1/2 cup sugar.
 Slowly pour the hot cream in, while continuing to whisk.
 This will temper the egg yolks.

 To make Whipped Cream/Chantilly Cream

-- Whip chilled heavy cream with sugar and vanilla extract until fluffy and supple, with hand mixer.
+Whip 1/2 cup chilled heavy cream with 1 Tbsp sugar and 1/2 tsp vanilla extract until fluffy and supple, with hand mixer.